mikicz/pytest-classes-talk/slides.md

 # Fixture auto-use

-- A fixture which gets used automatically or all tests, without getting explicitly requested
+- A fixture which gets used on all tests, without getting explicitly requested
 - If in `conftest.py`, applies to the current folder and subfolders

 ```python